AlexTu10/marketing-internship/README.md

 **Context**
 --------------------------
 As previously mentioned, I primarily worked with Guest Services and assisted my manager in making sure that the events were running smoothly and guests were enjoying the show.
 Additionally, I helped out with the marketing team, specifically collaborating with the Premium Seating manager, and helped her build promotional materials that could help attract new guests and retain guests.
-The main problem that they were running into was that they wanted to communicate the value of the premium seats more effectively while also improving South Club seating sales.
-With that in mind, the materials were completed in collaboration with the Premium Seating Manager and are anticipated to be used for the next wave of concerts and hockey games starting in September.
+I understood the importance of this because premium seating is one of the highest-margin products in the arena, making it a massive priority in the arena's business objectives.
+This means that attracting and retaining clients will be fundamental to the success of the arena.
+After talking with her at the beginning of the internship, I was able to understand what were the biggest needs for the department.
+Overall, she needed to update/create new promotional materials for new and existing clients to improve the overall premium experience that comes with the arena.
+This could be done by creating a pricing sheet that removes friction in the client acquisition process, displaying the environment and feel of the South Club lounge so that its value is properly communicated, or incorporating an personalized feel to the suites with the addition of a welcome sheet, all of which would help increase the overall value of premium seating at the arena.
+With that in mind, I have completed a collection of materials that were completed in collaboration with the Premium Seating Manager and are anticipated to be used for the next wave of concerts and hockey games starting in September.

 Premium Seating Pricing Sheet
 --------------------------
 One of the materials that needed to be updated was the pricing flyer for the premium seating areas.
 It is one of their most common questions that gets asked and they want to have a one-pager that details all the prices for all the sections.
 Using the information that was provided from the previous pricing sheet, I was able to create a sheet that had all the information needed to give the clients a better idea of how much the packaged deals were going to be while also giving them some key amenities for each area.
+This is important because it allows my manager to easily have the pricing information all organized in one sheet so that the client can easily digest it and make a better informed decision.
+This clear communication reduces friction in the client acquisition process and provides goodwill as we are being transparent with the pricing.

 <p align="center">
 <img width="753.5" height="1000" alt="Actual Pricing Flyer" src="https://github.com/user-attachments/assets/a88b1d42-62cb-4313-88c3-0116f806f791" />